drivebrandstudio/Craft5-UI/README.md

 - Purchase a Digital Ocean droplet
 - Connect the droplet to RunCloud.io
-- Create 2 system users and generate a password.
-Store passwords for SSH connection
+- Create a system user and generate a password. `----Store passwords for SSH connection to server later----`
-- Create a DB user, then a DB in runcloud.
-- Create 2 webapps, one for the ui and one for the db
+- Create a webapp for the NextJS project
+  - Utilize a GH repo
   - Prefer www version
-  - Put the deploy keys in each runcloud project
+  - Generate and put the deploy key in the cooresponding Github Repo
   - Add `:/home/app_user_name` to the end of open_basedir
-- Using the Digital Ocean console or SSH (vscode or other) into the DB server
-  - run `gunzip db.sql.gz`
-  - run `mysql -u <db_user_name> -p <db_name> < db.sql`
 - Add to DNS records
   - if domain
     - `A_record @ server_ip 600s`